 Brazelton TB and Sparrow JD.
 2004.
 Toilet training the Brazelton way.
 Cambridge, MA: De Capo Press.

 T. Berry Brazelton introduced his child-oriented approach in 1962.
 A practicing pediatrician, Brazelton had observed an increase in toilet training failures, including toilet refusal, severe constipation, and (shudder!) stool smearing (Brazelton and Sparrow 2004).
-He reasoned that the prevailing potty training techniques–which emphasized parent-led practice drills–were pushing kids before they were ready.
+He reasoned that the prevailing potty training techniques — which emphasized parent-led practice drills — were pushing toddlers before they were ready.
 As a remedy, Brazelton designed an approach that is gradual and gentle.

-The big breakthrough–the day your child sits on the potty chair with a naked bottom and actually voids–is supposed to happen spontaneously.
-To encourage this, you let your child run around the house without diapers and leave the potty chair out in a conspicuous place.
-If your child is slow to make the connection, you can ask if he wants you to help him use the potty.
-But the goal is to let the child think potty training is his idea, not yours.
-The remaining steps, like emptying the potty chair into the toilet, flushing, and hand-washing, wait until your child show’s interest in them.
+The big breakthrough — the day your child sits on the potty chair with a naked bottom and actually eliminates — is supposed to happen spontaneously.
+But parents need to lay the groundwork.
+They should leave potty chairs out where children can freely access them, and encourage their children roam around the home without diapers on.
+If kids are slow to use the potty, parents can ask their children if they would like to help.
+But the goal is to let kids think that potty training is their own idea — not something being pushed on them by others.
+The final steps (such as emptying the potty chair into the toilet, and flushing the toilet) should wait until your child shows interest in them.

-Because each child sets her own pace, training times vary.
-However, it’s safe to say that the Brazelton approach is associated with late training.
-According to data that Brazelton analyzed in 1962, the average age of initiation was 24 months; the average age of completion, 33 months.
-More than 50% of his trainees completed training by 27 months (Brazelton 1962).
-A more recent study (Taubman et al 2003) reports later completion times—around 34-38 months.
+Because each child sets his or her own pace, training times vary.
+However, it’s safe to say that the Brazelton approach is associated with relatively late training.
+According to data that Brazelton analyzed in 1962, the average age for starting training was 24 months.
+More than 50% of his trainees completed training by 27 months, but some kids were much older.
+The average (mean) age of competion was 33 months (Brazelton 1962).
+A more recent study (Taubman et al 2003) reported even later completion times — around 34-38 months.

-Does age at initiation matter?
+Does age matter?
 It might.
 A prospective study of 8000 children found that kids who started training (of any kind) after 24 months were at higher risk for experiencing slow progress and setbacks (Joinson et al 2009).
 Perhaps children who start later are more likely to resist change.
+In addition, at least 7 studies have reported that completion of toilet training after 24 months is linked with higher rates of wetting the bed later in life (Carvalho et al 2022).

 But hold age constant, and your choice of toilet training methods might not matter.
 When a retrospective study compared child-led training and gradual, parent-led training, researchers found no differences with respect to long-term outcomes in dysfunctional voiding (Colaco et al 2013).